maxgallo/talk-micro-frontends-migration/slides.md

 [^2]: Search Engine Optimisation

-^ Non lavoriamo più in un contesto di Client-Server, ma di Client, Server & CDN.
+^ We're not working anymore in a Client-Server world, but Client, Server and CDN.

 ---

 #[fit] Thank You

-# [fit] **github.com/maxgallo/talk-micro-frontends-edge**
+# [fit] **github.com/maxgallo/talk-micro-frontends-migration**

 <br />
 <br />